Hadokane/CI_PP2_HUG/README.md

 Visual separation is achieved between sections of the game through the use of bootstrap containers.

-The players area is alway

-s displayed below the "Computer-Players" text box, sticking to an ordered hierarchy.
-At the bottom is a `Sticky Footer` which will maintain it's position responsively across all device screen sizes.
+The player's area is always displayed below the "Computer-Players" text box, sticking to an ordered hierarchy.
+At the bottom is a `Sticky Footer` which will maintain its position responsively across all device screen sizes.

-This simple layout, intuitively conveys the games structure to the user from the beginning.
+This simple layout intuitively conveys the structure of the game to the user from the beginning.

 Drop shadows were added to the top of the footer to provide a sleek sense of visual separation.
 This improves visual clarity between elements of the game and is crucial for the ending card section, where the second row of cards will be overlapped by the footer.